sftpgo/docs/docs/ssh.md

  For these reasons we should limit system commands usage as much as possible, we currently support the following system commands:

-- `git-receive-pack`, `git-upload-pack`, `git-upload-archive`.
-These commands enable support for Git repositories over SSH.
-They need to be installed and in your system's `PATH`.
 - `rsync`.
 The `rsync` command needs to be installed and in your system's `PATH`.

 At least the following permissions are required to be able to run system commands: